CS171/2016-cs171-website/syllabus.md

 ## Course Components

 ### Lectures
 The class meets weekly for lectures and joint class activities.
 Attending lecture is a crucial component of learning the material presented in this course.
 Please arrive on time, as in-class activities and occasional quizzes will begin promptly.
+Lecture attendance counts towards the participation grade for on-campus students.

 ### Labs
 For about half of the semester, the lectures will be replaced by programming labs during regular class time.
-Labs are self-guided tutorials with downloadable code that give you an introduction to client-side web programming with HTML, CSS, Javascript, and D3.
+Labs are interactive tutorials with downloadable code that give you an introduction to client-side web programming with HTML, CSS, Javascript, and D3.
+Lab attendance counts towards the participation grade for on-campus students.

 ### Readings & Quizzes
-Each lecture and lab includes required readings to ensure that you are prepared for the activities in class.
-You are expected to complete the assigned readings before class.
-Short multiple-choice quizzes, due prior or at the beginning of each class, will test your knowledge of the readings.
+Each lecture and lab includes required readings to ensure that you are prepared for the activities in class. **You are expected to complete the assigned readings before class.** Short multiple-choice quizzes, due prior to each class, will test your knowledge of the readings.
 Completing them with your best effort will count towards your participation grade.

 ### Studios
 Weekly studios are where you will have a chance to present and receive feedback on your work, discuss homework assignments, and collaborate as a team. **Studio attendance is mandatory.** Studios are limited to 15 students (the numbers may vary due to enrollment) and will be lead by a TF.
-Active participation in studio is expected and graded.
+Active participation in studio is expected and counts towards your participation grade.
 For distance students we will organize complimentary online hangouts with the TFs.

 ### Homework
 Weekly homework assignments are going to provide an opportunity to improve your design and programming skills.
 See the homework as an opportunity to learn, and not to “earn points”.
 The homework will be graded holistically to reflect this objective.

 ### Midterm
 The midterm exam will cover material from lectures, assigned readings, labs, and homework assignments.
-If you do not come to lecture and labs you will be at a severe disadvantage when studying for the midterm.
+If you do not come to lecture and complete the labs you will be at a severe disadvantage when studying for the midterm.

 ### Project
 A major part of the course is a group project.
 You will work in groups of 3-4 students to design, implement, and evaluate visualizations through an iterative design process with a series of graded milestones.
-The final result will be web page with static and interactive visualizations that answer questions you have about some topic of your own choosing.
+The final result will be web page with interactive visualizations that answer questions you have about some topic of your own choosing.

 ## Grading

-This course can be taken for a letter grade only, not on a Pass/Fail basis.
+This course can be taken for a letter grade only, there is no pass/fail option.
 The course grade comprises:

 * Participation (15%) (quizzes, lectures, labs, studios, Piazza)
 * Homework Assignments (25%)